|SIYE Time:12:42 on 13th August 2022|

 Awards: View Trophy Room

-Thanks (in alphabetical order) to Amelíe, Alex, Andrea and Soraya for their comments, corrections and input.
+Thanks (in alphabetical order) to AmelĂe, Alex, Andrea and Soraya for their comments, corrections and input.
 Please review.
 Constructive criticism is always gratefully received.

 When I walked into the classroom with Annie and Henry, I discovered that Ginny had beaten me into school.
 She was busy making James comfortable in the classroom when I arrived.
 There was no sign of either Al or Lily.

 James was looking very unsure again, but he smiled uncertainly when Henry and I arrived.
-I said a quick hello to Ginny, which she returned, but I then concentrated on Henry, as he suddenly seemed nervous too.
+I said a quick hello to Ginny, which she returned, but I was then forced to concentrate on Henry, as he suddenly seemed nervous too.
 I stood Annie on the floor, watched her toddle curiously around the classroom and helped Henry take off his coat.
 The moment he pulled his arms free from it, my son strolled slowly across the classroom to where James stood.

 ‘‘Lo, Henry,’ James said quietly.